| Our Board has adopted these corporate governance guidelines, which deal with

 - Service on Other Boards and Audit Committees

-the Chairman or any Deputy Chairman in advance of accepting an invitation
+Committee in advance of accepting an invitation to serve, or being publicly

-to serve on the board of another public company and must indicate whether
+reflected as a nominee to serve, on the board of another public company.

-another director of the Corporation is also a member of the board of that
+In either case, the director must indicate whether another director of the Corporation is also a member of the board of the other company.

 Back to Top